 Take a walk through the streets of Tbilisi and see the lights flickering in every window.

 In smaller cities and villages, Alilo singers (usually groups of children) go door to door singing carols on Christmas Eve.
 This tradition is a bit like Georgian Halloween: The kids perform a ditty, then you give them some sweets or fresh fruit.
-We had two groups visit us this year in Kutaisi.
+We have kids visit us every year over Christmastime in Kutaisi.

 In Tbilisi, midnight liturgy at Holy Trinity Cathedral is led by the Georgian Patriarch on the night of the 6th.
 It lasts until 5 or 6am on January 7th.